Meditation is an effective technique for managing stress, improving your ability to focus, and enabling better sleep.

 - A more positive outlook on life

-Commit to a duration and see it through.
 One of the first obstacles meditators hit is getting distracted during a meditation.
 The phone rings.
 You remember something you want to write down.
-An email alert goes off and you’re fighting the urge to check it.
+An email alert goes off and you’re fighting the resistance to check it.
 Your leg falls asleep.
 You become bored.
 And all of these distractions can become excuses to stop meditating.
 You may justify stopping with thoughts like “this isn’t a good time, I’ll come back to it later” or “I’m just not cut out for this.”
 I recommend you circumvent this by committing to a time frame for your meditation up front, whether it’s five minutes or forty minutes.
 Expect distractions, expect the impulse to stop meditating, and stick with your meditation for the time frame you committed to.
 Remember, you don’t get the benefit without the doing.

 I recommend you write this down because I know that people want their lives to change but they don’t want to change their lives.
 With this simple list, you can see that it’s possible to have your life change in powerful ways without dramatically changing your life.
 Are the benefits you hope to gain worth the simple commitments on your list?
 I think so and I hope you do as well.
 Any questions about getting motivated to meditate?
 Feel free to send them to me via e-mail.

 Photo credit: istock.com/francescoch